 The axes form an orthogonal right-handed coordinate system.
 An acceleration is positive when it is oriented towards the positive side of the coordinate axis.
-For example, with the DMU sitting on a level table, it will measure zero g along the x- and y-axes and -1 g along the z-axis.
-If you slide the DMU forward, this is an increase in velocity along the positive direction of the x-axis; so this is a positive acceleration, and the DMU will report a positive acceleration.
-On some models, the acceleration reported will be in the DMU body frame, and in some models the acceleration reported will be in the earth-level coordinate frame.
-On some models, the definition of positive acceleration is the opposite of the above.
-See the table below to reference the available output options for the acceleration.
+For example, with the DMU sitting on a level table, it will measure zero g along the x- and y-axes and +1 g along the z-axis.
+Gravitational acceleration is directed downward, and this is defined as positive for the DMU z-axis.